Skip to main content

 Prestabilization Ratings

 Prestabilization ratings apply to veterans who were discharged from service with an unstable medical condition.
-These rating are designed to compensate newly separated service members for any impact their disability could have on their ability to work in the year following their military discharge.
+These ratings are designed to compensate newly separated service members for any impact their disability could have on their ability to work in the year following discharge.
 Prestabilization ratings are either 50 percent or 100 percent depending on the severity of the disability.
-The rating will continue for one year after military discharge, at which point veterans can be scheduled for a VA examination to determine a new rating for their disability based on the severity at that time.

-Presumptive Conditions within One Year of Discharge
+Presumptive Conditions Within 1 Year of Discharge

 • The condition is listed in 38 CFR § 3.309(a); and

-In order to receive benefits under these conditions, veterans must file a claim for disability compensation and submit evidence to VA.
-The evidence should show that your condition is at least 10 percent disabling and it appeared within one year after being discharged from service.
-Veterans may consider submitting doctors’ reports or treatment notes indicating the severity of your condition and medical evidence showing the date of their diagnosis.
+To receive benefits under these conditions, veterans must file a claim for disability compensation and submit evidence to VA.
+The evidence should show that their condition is at least 10 percent disabling and appeared within one year after their discharge from service.

 Presumptive Conditions Appearing Multiple Years after Service